andrese52/epp_workshop_web/content/morning/basic_unix.md

-I just finish typing the last nucleotide sequence...
-I don't really like these file names anymore, I wanna change them.*
+I just finish typing the last nucleotide sequence, and...
+I don't really like these headers anymore.
+Let's change them.

-Use your arrow-keys to change the name of the files:
+Use your arrow-keys to move up to rename headers.

           GNU nano 2.0.6                              File: example_sequence.fasta